artsy/artsy.github.io/source/_posts/2012-09-13-on-grid-thumbnails.markdown

 <img src="/images/folio-thumbnails/hover-thumbnails.jpg">

-The rest of the story is pretty obvious, we wrapped all this up within a few days and got out a version of Folio for the retina iPad and I ended up doing a talk about the issues involved in doing this in [Leeds LSxCafé](http://lsx.co/lsxcafe/), and you got a blog post out of it.
+The rest of the story is pretty obvious, we wrapped all this up within a few days and got out a version of Folio for the Retina iPad and I ended up doing a talk about the issues involved in doing this in [Leeds LSxCafé](http://lsx.co/lsxcafe/), and you got a blog post out of it.